-Hello, in this post we will see what are different types of ledgers in GST.
+Hello, in this post we will see the three types of electronic ledgers under GST for the taxpayers.

 We will discuss the following options:

-In simple words, the electronic ledger is an e-passbook for GST maintained in the GST portal.
-A registered taxpayer has 3 different electronic ledgers under GST.
-It is created during the GST registration process, and they are:
+A registered taxpayer generally has 3 different electronic ledgers under GST.
+These e-ledgers are created during the GST registration process, and they are:

 - Electronic Cash Ledger